 Each building has its guardians, ferocious creatures who defend against evil.
 These figures are often draped with black and white checked cloth, a symbol of security.
 Yellow and white cloth is also common.
 I couldn’t find a simple explanation of the significance, except that colour is associated with the Gods (red for Brahma, gold for Vishnu, white for Shiva).
 It would have been nice to have someone to explain everything properly (the advantage of a properly-organised tour).

 We saw several depictions of the World Turtle carrying the world on its back.
 This was the inspiration for Terry Pratchett’s Discworld.
 The Disc is carried on the backs of four elephants which in turn stand on the back of Great A’Tuin, the star turtle, who swims magestically through space.
-Should you be interested in finding out more about Terry Pratchett and his role in my life, click here.

 Next stop was the Tegenungan waterfall.
 We had to pay an entrance fee of IDR15,000 each.
 It sounds such a lot, doesn’t it?
 But it’s $1.50, so $6 for our group.
 The driver parked the car while we wandered between the line of food and souvenir stalls leading to a vantage point with a view of the waterfall.
 A steep path led down into the ravine for a closer look and a swim.
 After a nanosecond’s discussion, we agreed to pass.
 We took some photos, then returned between the stalls.
 A common incentive to buy something in the shops was an opportunity to use their toilet – for free.